George Mason School of Law, Arlington, Virginia – J.D. magna cum laude

-Jack graduated magna cum laude from George Mason University School of Law and is licensed to practice law in Virginia, the U.S. District Courts for the Eastern and Western Districts of Virginia, and the Fourth Circuit Court of Appeals.
-After law school, Jack worked for a firm representing private and public sector employees in the D.C. area.
-Jack’s cases have involved a wide variety of employment issues, including discrimination, hostile work environment, retaliation or reprisal, overtime and minimum wage claims, security clearance revocation, breach of contract, and qui tam claims under the False Claims Act.
-Jack has obtained substantial settlements and other favorable results for clients at various stages of negotiation, litigation, and appeals.
+Jack’s cases have involved a wide variety of employment issues, including discrimination, hostile work environment, retaliation, overtime and minimum wage claims, security clearance revocation, breach of contract, and qui tam claims under the False Claims Act.
+Jack has obtained favorable jury verdicts and substantial settlements for clients at various stages of negotiation, litigation, and appeals.